DATA 419 — NLP — Fall 2025

 Bigram model

-Same thing, except now each time we generate a new word, we take into account what the previous word was when we choose.
+Same thing with the bigram model, except now each time we generate a new word, we take into account what the previous word was when we choose.

 Now, for the first time, it's mildly interesting.
 The word you could be followed by either of two words: "bad" or "hurt".
 Also, each of those two choices is equally likely, since the corpus has one "you bad" bigram and one "you hurt" bigram.

 Say we choose "bad".
-Now it's even trickier: what should follow "bad"?
-By my calculations, there should be a 50% chance that the word following bad is chosen to be another "bad", a 25% chance it is "boy", and a 25% chance that this is the end of the sentence.
-Look at the bigram counts, above, and see whether you agree with me.
+Okay, now what should follow "bad"?
+There should be a 50% chance that the word following bad is chosen to be another "bad", a 25% chance it is "boy", and a 25% chance that this is the end of the sentence.

 A sentence generated from the bigram model might be: